szaumoor/ZS_ShadowdancerOverhaul/ZS_ShadowdancerOverhaul/readme.md

   - Critical hits make the target susceptible to backstabs and the shadowdancer incapable of critically missing for 2 rounds
   - Critical chances improve by 5% for 2 rounds after critically hitting (non-stackable)
 - **Shadow Maze**: Opens a temporary gateway to a small pocket of the Plane of Shadow.
 All enemies within 7 feet must make a Save vs. Spell at -4 or become trapped for 5 to 14 rounds.
 The save penalty improves to -5 at level 28 and -6 at level 36.
 - **Shadow Twin**: Creates an almost exact duplicate for 2 turns.
 The duplicate is created at 60% of the shadowdancer's current level, has all abilities the shadowdancer would have at that level, and has 60% of the shadowdancer's Hit Points.
-It cannot create another Shadow Twin or use Summon Shadow or Summon Nighthaunt.
+It cannot create another Shadow Twin or use Summon Shadow or Summon Nighthaunt. **It can only be picked once.**
 - **Summon Nighthaunt**: Permanently upgrades Summon Shadow, allowing the shadowdancer to call forth an invisible nighthaunt for 8 hours instead.
 This powerful nightshade is tougher and deadlier than lesser shadows, can occasionally drain one or two levels with its attacks, and improves slightly at shadowdancer levels 35 and 40.
 Requires level 30 or higher.
 - **Improved Shadow Evade**: Permanently upgrades your Shadow Evade to Shadow Form.
 Can be taken once.
 - **Shadow Form**: Same, but: